 O'nyong-nyong fever; Dengue-like disease; Breakbone fever

-Dengue fever is caused by one of four different but related viruses.
+Dengue fever is caused by 1 of 4 different but related viruses.
 It is spread by the bite of mosquitoes, most commonly the mosquito Aedes aegypti, which is found in tropic and subtropic regions.
 This area includes parts of:

 A flat, red rash may appear over most of the body 2 to 5 days after the fever starts.
 A second rash, which looks like the measles, appears later in the disease.
 Infected people may have increased skin sensitivity and are very uncomfortable.

 Tests that may be done to diagnose this condition include: